 – Stronger charge

 – Filtration: In filtration, topographical features of the microchannel filter the CTCs.
-Mechanical filtering includes microseiving, pillars, weirs, and cross-flow filtration.
+Mechanical filtering in microfluidics includes microseiving, pillars, weirs, and cross-flow filtration.

 – Hydrodynamics: Microfluidics is associated with specific flow features.
 In hydrodynamic techniques, the unique features of flows in micron scale such low Reynolds number to isolate the CTCs.
-The techniques involve deterministic lateral displacement (DLD), inertial focusing, dean flow fractionation, pinched flow fractionation.
+These microfluidics techniques involve deterministic lateral displacement (DLD), inertial focusing, dean flow fractionation, pinched flow fractionation.

-– Acoustophoresis: Acoustic waves can exert force on cells inside microchannels.
+– Acoustophoresis: Acoustic waves can exert force on cells inside microfluidic channels.
 The amount of force that they cells experience is related to their properties.
-Acoustophoresis uses this concept to differentiate the cells and isolate the CTCs.
+Microfluidics Acoustophoresis uses this concept to differentiate the cells and isolate the CTCs.

 – Electrokinetics: Electric field and its interaction with the cells is the basis of CTC isolation here.
 Different cells in an electric field can behave differently.
 This different behavior can be tailored to isolate the CTCs.
 Electrophoresis and dielectrophoresis (DEP) are the subcategories that take different approaches.